 Soham is an visual artist and an illustrator.
 His work has been shown at group exhibitions in Oxford.
 He graduated in 2008 with a B.Arch (Honours) degree from Bengal Engineering and Science University, Shibpur, India.
 In 2010 he completed an MA Urban Design from the Joint Centre for Urban Design, Oxford Brookes University.
 He is currently collaborating in writing Eco- Responsive Environments to be published in 2013.

-Soham has done the graphics design for Iris' Iota magazine, as well as for Iris posters and leaflets.
-He also illustrated the Telling Tales in Latin primary Latin course.
-He is currently painting wall and ceiling murals for the new East Oxford Community Classics Centre.
+Soham has illustrated the Telling Tales in Latin Latin courses.
+He has also painted a number of wall and ceiling murals for Iris' Community Classics Centre.